The Smoking Room: Lucy Wu

 A girl whose provocative dancing at the office party attracts Clint (despite the fact she was actually in anaphylaxis after accidentally eating a nut).
 She later has a pregnancy scare, and according to Heidi has already had at least one terminal illness.

 Martin

 Barry's boss who retires in episode one, only to collapse with a fatal stroke in Asda the day after his leaving party.
 According to Lilian and Sally he was something of an office groper, leaving Annie offended that he never tried anything with her.
 He is also revealed to be the source of a large amount of pornographic emails clogging the company email system.
-Despite despising golf he was bought as set of clubs to mark the end of his 37 years at the company.
+Despite despising golf he was bought a set of clubs to mark the end of his 37 years at the company.
 His widow is called Pat, who mistook his stroke as being the result of an exceptionally cold freezer at Asda.